floXcoder/colissimo_label/README.md

           mobile:       'Mobile number of the addressee',
           email:        'Email of the addressee'
         },
-        customs_total_weight: 2, # Total weight of the package
+        customs_total_weight: 2, # Total weight of the package, required for customs
+        customs_category: 3, # Type of business (commercial by default)
         customs_data: [ # Details content of your package
           {
             description:   'Product description',